 Short summary

 DEQ proposes that the Oregon Environmental Quality Commission (EQC) approve the proposed permanent rules for colored art glass manufacturers.
-This proposal is based on the temporary rules adopted by the EQC in April 2016, with modifications based on new information and public comment.
+This proposal is based on the temporary rules adopted by EQC in April 2016, with modifications based on new information and public comment.

 Brief history

-Elevated and possibly unsafe levels ofmetals have been found in the air around two glass manufacturing facilities in Portland.
+Elevated and possibly unsafe levels of hazardous air pollutants (HAPs), including metals, have been found in the air around two glass manufacturing facilities in Portland.
 In May 2015, DEQ received the initial results of a study the U.S. Forest Service conducted looking at moss samples as an indicator or screening tool for contaminants in the air.
 The study’s results showed that the moss samples in the areas near two colored art glass manufacturers contained high levels of the heavy metals cadmium and arsenic in Southeast Portland and cadmium in North Portland.

 This pilot study prompted DEQ to set up air monitoring systems near a glass company in Southeast Portland.
 The study collected 24-hour air samples every few days over a 30-day period in October 2015.
 The results of DEQ’s air monitoring confirmed that the glass company was the likely source of metals air emissions.
 DEQ completed its quality assurance and quality control review of those samples in late January 2016.
 DEQ then shared its analysis of the findings with the Oregon Health Authority (OHA) and the Multnomah County Health Department.

-The DEQ also identified a second area of concern near a glass company in North Portland.
+DEQ also identified a second area of concern near a glass company in North Portland.
 The glass companies were operating in compliance with the current law.
 One company was operating within its permit and the other company was not required to have a permit.

-The U.S. Congress amended the Clean Air Act in 1990 to allow EPA to oversee the control of 188 hazardous air pollutants (HAPs) in order to protect human health.
+The U.S. Congress amended the Clean Air Act in 1990 to allow EPA to oversee the control of 188 HAPs in order to protect human health.
 The EPA works with local and state governments to implement technologies that control the emission of these chemicals.

 Benchmarks are Oregon’s protective “clean air” goals that DEQ developed to address toxic air pollutants.
-DEQ's air toxics benchmarks are designed to be very protective air concentrations that people could breathe for a lifetime without increasing their cancer risk beyond a chance of one in a million.
+DEQ's air toxics benchmarks are designed to be very protective with air concentrations that people could breathe for a lifetime without increasing their cancer risk beyond a chance of one in a million.
 There are no direct regulatory requirements associated with benchmarks.
 In 2005, with EPA funding, DEQ measured concentrations of air toxics, including metals, at six locations in the Portland area, finding levels of many pollutants above clean air benchmarks.
 DEQ established air toxics benchmarks in 2006 that set guidelines for 52 pollutants.

-DEQ’s work in 2006 and since then has identified levels of some toxic air pollutants that are still above Oregon’s air toxics benchmarks.
+DEQ’s work in 2006 and since has identified levels of some toxic air pollutants that are still above Oregon’s air toxics benchmarks.
 This is a significant problem because toxic air pollutants are connected with serious health effects like cancer, respiratory problems and organ damage.

-Air toxics emissions from certain types of industrial businesses like colored art glass manufacturers are not fully regulated under federal requirements.
+Air toxics emissions from certain types of industrial businesses, like colored art glass manufacturers, are not fully regulated under federal requirements.
 Based on sampling DEQ has concluded that uncontrolled furnaces used in colored art glass manufacturing facilities are more likely than not to emit potentially unsafe levels of certain HAPs, including arsenic, cadmium, hexavalent chromium and nickel.
 The permanent rules that DEQ proposes for EQC adoption are intended to protect public health and the environment by ensuring the air emissions from colored art glass facilities do not cause unsafe levels of glassmaking HAPs in the air nearby.